We must equip all young people with the tools to move seamlessly from education to careers.

 JFF will leverage our decades of leadership and expertise in strengthening workforce and education systems in the U.S. with a lens on equity.

 As the nation determines how the future of work will impact young people, the need to address systemic inequities in education and career outcomes grows increasingly urgent.
-This grant seeks to provide students with the information and support to make informed choices for their futures—especially those who historically have been denied access to these key resources.
+This grant seeks to provide youth with the information and support to make informed choices for their futures—especially those young people who have too often been denied access to these key resources.

 “JFF will leverage our decades of leadership and expertise in strengthening workforce and education systems in the U.S. with a lens on equity,” says Amy Loyd, associate vice president of JFF’s Pathways to Prosperity initiative.
 “We must equip all young people with the tools to move seamlessly from education to careers.
-JFF is thrilled that the foundation chose us to lead this work to strengthen national systems of high-quality college and career pathways for black, Latino, and low-income students.”
+JFF is thrilled that the foundation chose us to lead this work to strengthen national systems of high-quality college and career pathways for youth who are Black, Latinx, and experiencing poverty."

 JFF will lead and learn with seven intermediary organizations that serve diverse populations of youth across the country, including Boys and Girls Club of Greater Memphis, Brooklyn Navy Yard, Career Connect Washington, CareerWise Colorado, HERE to HERE, Rush University Medical Center, and YouthForce NOLA.
 Through partnership and collaboration, JFF will support each organization individually and collectively to share, co-create, improve upon, and codify best practices and exciting innovations in the role of intermediary organizations focused on building equitable pathways.